johnmbaughman/ConsoleWrapper/README.md

 * Buffer handler for output and error streams

 ## Installation
-To install ConsoleWrapper, simply add the [nuget package](https://www.nuget.org/packages/FalconEye36.ConsoleWrapper) with your favourite package manager.
+To install ConsoleWrapper, simply add the [nuget package](https://www.nuget.org/packages/carlst99.ConsoleWrapper/) with your favourite package manager.
 Alternatively, paste this command into the nuget command line:

-> nuget install FalconEye36.ConsoleWrapper
+> nuget install carlst99.ConsoleWrapper

 or this command into the Visual Studio Package Manager Console

-> Install-Package FalconEye36.ConsoleWrapper
+> Install-Package carlst99.ConsoleWrapper

 If you want to build from source, you can do that too.

 ## Documentation
 See the [wiki pages](https://github.com/carlst99/ConsoleWrapper/wiki)

-## Known Issues
-Unit tests involving IO fail.
-I have not yet figured out how to solve this, however through my own testing of IO-related functions I have encountered no issues.